 - Corticosteroids – These drugs are commonly called steroids.
 They are not to be taken in the first week of symptoms (unless indicated for other reasons or conditions) as they can do more harm than good.
 In case of persistent symptoms like fever and cough beyond the first week with evidence of oxygen saturation being borderline or tending to fall below 94%, or rising blood inflammatory markers like CRP, the doctor may choose to prescribe these medicines.
 These may be given as inhaler (budesonide MDI), or as low dose oral tablets (methylprednisolone, dexamethasone, prednisolone).
 These medicines should never be started, modified or stopped without medical advice or monitoring.

-- Antibody cocktail – Recently a biological monoclonal antibody drug casirivimab-imdevimab combination has been approved and made available in select hospitals for treating mild-moderate COVID patients 12 years or older at high risk for progressing to severe COVID, complications, and hospitalization.
-This includes those who are 65 years of age or older, or who have certain associated comorbid medical conditions like diabetes, hypertension, heart/kidney/respiratory conditions, high obesity (BMI of 35 or more), and immunosuppressive disease or therapy.
+- Antibody cocktail – Recently biological monoclonal antibody treatments have been approved and made available in select hospitals for treating mild-moderate COVID patients 12 years or older at high risk for progressing to severe COVID, complications, and hospitalization.
+This includes those who are 65 years of age or older, are unvaccinated, or who have certain associated comorbid medical conditions like diabetes, hypertension, heart/kidney/respiratory conditions, high obesity (BMI of 35 or more), and immunosuppressive disease or therapy.
 These agents are given together as a single intravenous infusion and act specifically against the spike protein of the coronavirus to prevent its entry into human cells.
 These agents work best if given within 72 hours of symptom onset (maximum within a week).
 They are not to be used in already hospitalized patients and those requiring oxygen therapy or ventilation.
 Their efficacy against the Omicron variant is not established.

-- Home-based oxygen cylinders and concentrators are to be used only temporarily to buy time, and not as a substitute for hospitalization, as firstly these may not deliver the recommended and standardized flow rate and concentration of oxygen, and secondly there will be need for other injectable medicines at this stage to tackle the inflammation and disease severity.
+- Home-based oxygen cylinders and concentrators are to be used only temporarily to buy time and not as a substitute for hospitalization, as firstly these may not deliver the recommended and standardized flow rate and concentration of oxygen, and secondly, there may be a need for other injectable medicines at this stage to tackle the inflammation and disease severity.